torquebox/torquebox.org/news/2011-05-21-torquebox-arbitrary-update.md

 The plan is to release 2.0.0 when we reach parity with 1.x, but based on JBoss AS7.

+The team would like to thank David Lloyd, Stuart Douglas, Jason Greene and Anil Saldhana for their assistance during our transition to AS7.

 Exciting times ahead.
 And these are the guys who are bringing it to you:

 <a href="http://www.flickr.com/photos/goldmann/5727002430/" title="Untitled by Marek Goldmann, on Flickr"><img src="http://farm2.static.flickr.com/1430/5727002430_8928e06bbf.jpg" width="500" height="333" alt=""></a>